 - Have a clear understanding of what you want to achieve and how it'll be done before discussing tasks with others.

 - When you ask someone else to carry out treatment, give them the information they need and make it easy for them to raise any queries.
 Check they have understood your request, as appropriate.
+Try to be specific about terms of engagement, quality assurance and deadlines.

 - When making a referral, check the referral letter and any records, casts, scans or radiographs include all the relevant information, such as the patient's medical, dental and social histories, clinical findings and diagnosis, and treatment plan.
 Specify the precise nature of the work and the expected outcome.

 - A practice protocol will help make sure all relevant information is documented clearly when patients are referred.
+Record all team members involved in decision making.

 - If you receive a referral letter where the details are unclear, contact the referring dental professional for clarification.